Meditation and mindfulness are popular stress-busting tools.

-We can’t avoid all sources of threat, challenge or opportunity in our lives, nor would we want to.
+We can’t avoid all sources of threats, challenges or opportunities in our lives, nor would we want to.
 But we can develop healthier ways of responding to those real or imagined events that cause distress.
-Learning to recover from rather than simply avoiding all distress is key to promoting mental health and physical wellbeing.
+Learning to recover from rather than simply avoiding all distress is key to promoting mental health and physical well-being.

 Does MBSR work to reduce distress?

-Many people practise meditation to reduce switch off their psychological stress response and switch on their relaxation response.
-Two popular meditation techniques include transcendental meditation, which emphasises the use of a mantra.
+Many people practise meditation to reduce and switch off their psychological stress response and switch on their relaxation response.
+Two popular meditation techniques include transcendental meditation, which emphasises using a mantra.
 And mindfulness-based stress reduction (MBSR), which emphasises training in present-focused awareness or ‘mindfulness’.

-But there is mixed evidence to support MBSR is as a stress-reduction tool.
+However, there is mixed evidence to support MBSR as a stress-reduction tool.

 For all its lauded benefits, meditation is not everyone’s cup of tea.
 And it takes time, training and skill guidance to develop the practice.
 Indeed, authors of the 2014 meta-analysis state,